korpling/pepperModules-ANNISModules/README.md

 If there is only a single edge type for dominance relations and this property is set, don't output the named component entries (but the general one with the empty name).

+### mergeVisualisation
+If there is an existing resolver visualization mapping table attempt to merge the existing entries instead of overwriting them.